Achyuth072/image-inpainting-widget/README.md

 ## Features

 - Upload an image (JPEG/PNG).
-- Draw a mask on the image using a brush tool.
+- Draw a mask on the image using a brush tool. [wip]
-- Export the original image and mask as a pair.
+- Export the original image and mask as a pair. [wip]

 ## Installation